sourcefuse/terraform-aws-arc-eks-saas/README.md

 > **_NOTE:_** All Terraform module README files are present in respective folder.

-once the codepipeline is created, it will be triggered when code will be merged to main branch as current release branch set to main in terraform pipeline folder (you can change it).
-When Codepipeline is executed successfully then register the following entry in route53 hosted zone of the domain, using Load Balancer DNS address.
+Once the codepipeline is created, Monitor the pipeline and when Codepipeline is executed successfully then create the following records in route53 hosted zone of the domain, using Load Balancer DNS address.

 | Record Entry                   | Description                     |
 |-----------------------         |---------------------------------|